Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

     </li>
     <li><strong>1</strong> - Be able to easily navigate throughout the site to visualise content and contacts.
     </li>
-    <li><strong>18</strong> - Find the best way to allow communication bewteen customer and the organization.
+    <li><strong>18</strong> - Find the best way to allow communication bewteen customers and the organization.
     </li>
 </ul>
   <details><summary>Mailto</summary>